javanasatlx/jnasatlx/README.md

   <li>German</li>
 </ul>

 Do you want to port it to another language?
-Add your translations to {{{TlxLocalization.java}}} and contact me for a project update!
+Add your translations to <i>TlxLocalization.java</li> and contact me for a project update!
 It's easy!

 <h4>Supported result output formats</h4>
 <ul>